Australian Immunisation Register for health professionals

 The AIR national due and overdue rules for immunisation information provides information on the AIR’s rules, based on the Australian Immunisation Handbook, to help you better understand the operations of the AIR.

-Vaccine codes are available for use in software products that can send claims to the Australian Immunisation Register (AIR) through Medicare online claiming.
+Vaccine codes are used in software products to send claims to the Australian Immunisation Register (AIR) through Medicare online claiming.